DarkGamerYT/Bedrock-Tools/README.md

 # Welcome to Bedrock Tools!
-Bedrock Tools is an app created to help Minecraft: Bedrock Edition players make add-ons.
+Bedrock Tools is an app created to help Minecraft: Bedrock Edition players create add-ons.

 ---

 ## Development
-Bedrock Tools is in the Alpha stages, and things are subject to change with your feedback.
+Bedrock Tools is in early stages.
+Things are subject to change.